SpikeInterface/spikeinterface/doc/recording_extractor.rst

             channel_ids: array_like
                 A list or 1D array of channel ids (ints) from which each trace will be extracted.
+            return_scaled: bool
+                If True, traces are returned after scaling (using gain/offset).
+If False, the raw traces are returned

             Returns
             ----------